24 Weeks Pregnant

 - Look at The Birth like The Wedding

 Did your wedding (or would your wedding) be something you plan, spend time thinking about and wanting it to be perfect?
 You’re now being asked to create a Birth Plan (good).
 You’re seeing an obstetrician or midwife, perhaps hiring a doula.
-You’re probably reading some books, doing research about birth stuff, maybe thinking about or going to a childbirth education/preparation class.
+You’re probably reading some books, doing research about birth stuff, and maybe thinking about or going to a childbirth education/preparation class.
 You’re loaded with so much information!

 When you plan a wedding, you show up on the day and hopefully totally enjoy the experience.
 You might be tired and dance until your feet or sore.